PADI Open Water

 round.
 So you get not only a week of fun

-course with our expert and highly rated instructors, but you
+course with our expert and highly rated instructors, three of whom have been awarded PADI 'Elite Instructor' Awards, but you

 also get four open water dives in one of Spain and